craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 Heading up to the Top floor, we encounter an apparition of a woman humming a lullaby that turns to attack us.
 I turned immediately as we got spooked by her, but turned back under my own will, and we continue to investigate the house.

 We solve the death of the kids, and the nurse and parents - and then we head into the basement to defeat the monster there for the kids.
-I think it will help them
+I think it will help them become free from this place.

+### Session 2 - ""